IOS 11: Messages

 The Messages application synchronizes messages across iOS and macOS through iCloud, reflecting message deletion across devices.
 This feature was temporarily removed in the fifth beta release and returned on May 29, 2018 when iOS 11.4 was released.

 At the time of the iOS 11 announcement in June 2017, Apple presented functionality letting users send person-to-person payments with Apple Pay through Messages.
 By the time of the iOS 11 release in September 2017, the feature was not present, having been removed in an earlier beta version, with Apple announcing the feature as "coming this fall with an update to iOS 11".
 It was launched a few days after the iOS 11.2 update went live, although initially only available in the United States.

 A new app drawer for iMessage apps aims to simplify the experience of using apps and stickers, and an optimized storage system reduces the backup size of messages.

 The Messages app also incorporates a "Business Chat" feature for businesses to communicate directly with customers through the app.
 This can be accessed through a message icon next to search results of businesses.
 However, this feature was not included with the initial release of iOS 11 (instead launching with iOS 11.3).

 The Messages app on the iPhone X introduces face-tracking emoji called "Animoji" (animated emoji), using Face ID.

 App Store

-The App Store receives a complete redesign, with a greater focus on editorial content such as daily highlights, and a design described as "cleaner and more consistent" to other apps developed by Apple.
+In addition to a new logo, The App Store receives a complete redesign, with a greater focus on editorial content such as daily highlights, and a design described as "cleaner and more consistent" to other apps developed by Apple.
 The app's design mimics the design seen in the Apple Music app in iOS 10.